SuryaKiranReddyK/BikeSharingAssignment/README.md

 * How well those variables describe the bike demands

 Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.

+## Business Goal

+You are required to model the demand for shared bikes with the available independent variables.
+It will be used by the management to understand how exactly the demands vary with different features.
+They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
+Further, the model will be a good way for management to understand the demand dynamics of a new market.

+## Observations

+* Demand for rental bikes has increased from 2018 to 2019
+* Weather plays a critical role in renting bikes, mostly clear weather is ideal for renting bikes
+* Thursday is a preferred working day to rent a bike
+* Fall season is most preferred to rent a bike
+* An increase in humidity has a negative effect on demand for renting bikes
+* Whereas an increase in temperature has a positive effect on demand for renting bikes